 First, make sure dirt and gravel slope away from your house, not towards it.
 Measure your land grade, gradually lowering the level of the soil by one inch per foot as you move away from the house.

 A rain garden can help with a wet spot in your yard.
-If you just have one problematic area, planting a group of moisture-loving plants that will absorb moisture and prevent standing water.
+If you just have one problematic area, plant a group of moisture-loving plants that will absorb moisture and prevent standing water.

 Extending your downspouts can divert water to a better area.
 Using downspout extenders, you can carry water to a place with better drainage, away from the house.